Peter Dohmen: The Munderloh Sanctification Window

 The third Munderloh Window is the Sanctification Window.
 The initial divisions of this window show symbols of the early church: scrolls (the Holy Scripture) and a dove (Pentecost) are among these symbols.
 The next division includes images of Christian martyrdom and moves into images of contemporary Christian life.
 Music, nations, scientific advances and world mission all appear in the images of this window.
 The elements of the Eucharist along with other symbols of priestly office also are present here.
 This final window concludes with Luther's coat of arms and the torch of the university.
 Both of these symbols are excellent symbols of Valparaiso University.

 The Meier Window

 The Meier Window is designed to present "music and its place in the life of the Christian".
 The art of this window depicts both the light-hearted and austere nature of art, specifically music, in a Christian life.
 Many instruments also find their way into the window, the entire work set against, "a striking red motif, the symbol of Christ’s saving redemption and of our personal salvation".
 The Meier Window contains 3,400 pieces of stained glass.

+Tragedy and return to Europe

+The Dohmens' lives were upended by the tragic death of their 27-year-old son, Volker H. Dohmen, on May 19, 1964, in Long Beach, California, where he had represented the family firm on the West Coast, PETER DOHMEN STUDIOS.
+Two men in casual clothes burst into his apartment in the middle of the night with guns blazing.
+They were plainclothed cops and had acted on false information.
+Volker died of multiple bullet wounds....Volker was very intelligent, a businessman loved by clients such as prominent architects.
+He had been a 2-time state chess champion, captain and leading scorer of the Macalester College soccer team, as well as the local Minneapolis Kickers....His parents donated a valuable, large brass and mosaic cross to the Long Beach Memorial Hospital in his honor....The parents published the story of the shooting in an LA-area newspaper, addressed to the people of Long Beach, to make public the coverup of the killing by employees of the City.
+In 1970, the Dohmens, citing deep bitterness with the American justice system that did not punish the killers, returned to Germany.